-As I sit listening to a real CD, I am nearly put to tears today about where the music industry has tread.
+As I sit listening to a real CD, I am made sad today about where the music industry has tread.

 Two announcements passed before my eyes: